11.2. 404 After Test Connection Succeeds

 ;db20.
 IN A"

-Note how the dig never got a valid ip back like in the previous example.
+Note how the dig never got a valid IP address in the ';; ANSWER SECTION:' like in the success example.

-Make sure that the hosts returned by the topology end point can be resolved to proceed further.
-Once they can re-add the cluster to the dashboard or reload it topology by the reload action or by making a small change to it, such as changing the first host.
+Make sure that all of the hosts returned by the API topology endpoint can be resolved before proceeding further.
+Once all hostnames are resolvable, re-add the cluster to the Dashboard or reload the topology using the reload action or by making a small change to it, such as changing the first host.